gianpaoloduguran/test-exercise/README.md

 # Exercise

+This is a simple Test Exercise to test Angular Capabilities.
-This project was generated using [Angular CLI](https://github.com/angular/angular-cli) version 19.2.5.
+This project was generated using [Angular CLI](https://github.com/angular/angular-cli) version 19.2.5 and node version 22.14.0.

 ## Development server